brndnmtthws/brndn-io/content/posts/lack-of-imagination/index.md

 This brings me to this post's title: Why are we still grappling with this issue?
 Why didn't we act decisively when [Al Gore raised the alarm](https://en.wikipedia.org/wiki/An_Inconvenient_Truth) nearly two decades ago?

-The answer is devastatingly simple: a collective lack of imagination—or perhaps, an unwillingness to exercise imagination when doing so threatens established power and comfort.
+The answer is pretty simple: a lack of imagination, or more to the point, a refusal to use it when it threatens power and comfort.

 Had we begun serious decarbonization 20 years ago, we might have had a chance to avoid the worst outcomes through "net-zero" policies implemented by now.
 That window has closed.
 Atmospheric CO₂ levels have risen so far above pre-industrial levels of ~280ppm (arguably the climate sweet spot for human civilization) that we likely cannot avoid: